 Brighton owes part of its popularity to the ease of getting there.
 The city has regular fast trains from London (from both Victoria and London Bridge, with stops at East Croydon and Gatwick Airport en route), with a journey time of around one hour from London.
 Prices can vary quite dramatically.

 If you are flying into Gatwick, the fastest direct trains from the airport to Brighton take just 20 minutes but there are cheaper ones that are slightly slower.

 There are good road connections also, with the A23 from London to Brighton, and the A27, which runs along the coast.
 The traffic invariably builds up around long weekends, especially when the sun is shining (and always for Gay Pride weekend in early August).

 Buses and taxis are plentiful to get you around the city but are not cheap (similar to London prices).
 If you are staying in the centre, the gay scene around Kemptown, the beaches and the main shopping and restaurant areas will all be within easy walking distance.

-For a list of recommended hotels near the beach and Kemptown gay village, visit our Gay Brighton Hotels page.
+For our list of recommended hotels near the beach and Kemptown gay village, visit our Gay Brighton Hotels page.

 The sheer volume and variety of what there is to see and do in Brighton is very much part of its enduring appeal.
 Here is just a brief sample flavour of what is on offer:

 Brighton Palace Pier – All the fun of a traditional English seaside pier, from fish and chips to penny arcades and the fun fair at the end.
 Brighton’s second, West Pier has long been a ghostly ruin, still visible from the beach, poking out above the waves.